chejunkie/unified-storage/README.md

 Unified Storage provides a consistent interface for interacting with storage solutions across different platforms and services.
 Whether you're working with local files, Azure Blob storage, or Google Drive, Unified Storage simplifies the process with a unified approach.

 I did not see any solution for my specific use case scenario, so I created these libraries to fit that need.
 Essentially, I wanted to be able to swap-in different storage solutions so I needed these different backends to share a common interface.
-There are similar pay-to-play alternatives that likely do a better job, but this gave me a chance to look into the different cloud providers and come-up with a FREE solution.
 Hopefully some others find this work useful too, and decide to contribute in some way.
 Cheers!

 ## Features